Eastern Slovakia Genealogy Research Strategies

 • Place name Prefix or Suffix removed or added.
 (Velky Lucska becomes Luckska).

-You have a decision to make at this point.
-You can verify by either "do it yourself" by utilizing Present and Former Place Names or you can post a query on a discussion group/email list.
+Once you're confident of at least one village name, you have a decision to make at this point.
+You can verify by either "do it yourself" by utilizing Present and Former Place Names or you can post a query on a discussion group/email list seeking out the various village names over time.
 I suggest starting with the latter.
 The chief benefits are that it is free, it's fast and it's another data point.
+Several correspondants on these lists have access to cross-reference books listing various village names.
 It is also apt bring forth some issues that didn't occur to you.
 If you then want to research further, you've got some information to build upon.

-The most efficient way to locate folks familiar with the region now days is through discussion groups.
+Today, the most efficient way to locate folks familiar with the region or even your village is through discussion groups.
 The Delphi group has a terrific set of regulars who are very helpful for identifying Czech Republic and Slovakia settlement names.
 Some of the people who participate in these forums are for-hire genealogists, but the great majority of participants are hobbyists.

 Once you identify the village name, many doors will open for you, as most of the records, resources, databases are organized geographically.
-The Mormons are actively filming church and civil records in this region.
+The Mormons are actively filming church and civil records in this region and are nearing completion.

 Links to off-site webs will open in a new window.
 Please disable your pop-up stopper.